 In our opinion, the final part of the walk is the most awe-inspiring.
 During the third part, one arrives at a narrow section of the gorge, about 100 metres above the river.
 On this part of the path you even have a piece of walkable glass where you can see the abyss below your feet.
 After following a winding path, you will arrive at the famous suspension bridge and waterfall.
 The bridge can sway significantly in the wind, and one can peer through the grid on the bridge's floor to observe the abyss below.
 The view from this suspension bridge is truly incredible, with the gorge on one side and the river on the other.
 This image will forever be etched in my mind!

 After the suspension bridge it is a short distance up a flight of stairs and there, in principle, the Caminito del Rey culminates at a wooden house located at this spot.
 However, you still need to walk around 1.5 km to reach the location where they can return their helmet and board the shuttle bus.
-The bus departs every half hour for the parking lot of the Visitor's Reception Center.
+The bus departs every half hour for the parking lot on the north side.
 During this part of the walk, you can enjoy the stunning view of the gorge.

 Before you set off on your Caminito del Rey adventure, here are some tips to help you prepare for the walk: